|

 Ask

-them whether they will maintain your site after the initial design,
+them whether they will maintain your site after the initial design, and how

-new sites but don't want to maintain them.
-Someone like a virtual
+don't want to maintain them.
+Someone like a virtual assistant (VA) may be

-assistant (VA) may be able to maintain your site for a lower hourly
+able to maintain your site for a lower hourly fee, as long as the VA is

-fee, as long as the VA is skilled in website programming.
-The more
+skilled in website programming.
+The more bells and whistles and complicated

-likely that an average VA will be able to maintain it for you.
+programming in your site, the less likely that an average VA will be able to

 -